Trademark Advice and Protection

 In absence of opposition, or if any opposition is withdrawn or proved unsuccessful, the trademark is registered and you receive a certificate of registration.
 The whole process can take only a few months from start to finish – voila!

-What’s the point of trademarks?
+What is the point of a trademark?

 They essentially give the owner the right to prevent rival businesses from using the same trademark in that territory (or something confusingly similar to it) when trading in identical or similar goods or services.
 This helps to avoid brand dilution and prevent other people from ‘riding on your coattails’.
 Trademarks add huge value to a business and will be something investors, franchisees and purchasers look for as part of their due diligence.

-Do trademarks have to be registered?
+Do trademarks need to be registered?
+What is a trademark class?

 Strictly speaking, no. It is possible to build up unregistered rights in signs used in commerce.
 However, registration of marks serves as important evidence of the owner’s exclusive rights and makes infringement much easier to prove.
 In short, those with registered trademarks have far greater legal protection than those without (and registering a business name is not the same thing as registering a trademark!).